 Carpenter bees are also commonly referred to as boring bees or wood bees.
 Female worker bees bore holes into wood with the adeptness of a power drill.

-If you discover holes on posts, beams, and in wooden lawn furniture that appears as if someone grabbed a power tool and drilled a hole in it (but no such shenanigans have taken place), you most likely have carpenter bees.
+If you discover holes on posts, beams, and in wooden lawn furniture that appear as if someone grabbed a power tool and drilled a hole in them (but no such shenanigans have taken place), you most likely have carpenter bees.

 First, she will lay female eggs and then the male eggs.
 The following spring all of the young bees will leave the carpenter bee nest in an organized single file flight.

 The single best way to prevent carpenter bees from drilling holes in the wood around your homestead is to either paint it or use a sealant covering on the bar wood.

 While you can purchase carpenter bee traps, they will kill any bee that is attracted to it, including good bee varieties like honey bees and mason bees.

 These bees are also prone to chewing into small flowers before they are pollinated, vastly reducing the plant or tree’s potential harvest – hence their nickname – robber barons.
 During this process, they steal the nectar from the blossom or flower, and don’t provide any pollination to the plant.

 Yet, carpenter bees are not necessarily all bad.
 On large flowers the bees will do a really good job of pollination.
 Like bumblebees and honeybees, carpenter bees possess pollen baskets on their legs to collect their bounty.

 A carpenter bee has a black body with dense black and yellow hairs on their thorax and head – but their abdomen is bald.
 They are territorial bees and frequently swoop down at your face to warn you away from their nests.